brianpkho/mjpeg_streamer/README.md

 ./start.sh
 ```

-To access the server: `localhost:5001`
+To access the stream server: `localhost:5001/stream`

-Future Implementations: Use kafka to help with analysis.
+To access the snap stream: `localhost:5001/snap`